-Little did we realize the significance that first trip to the pound would have upon our lives as we entered the dark and sad world of forgotten animals.
-For the two of us, that day was a heart-wrenching, eye opening experience that fueled us with motivation and determination.
+Little did we realize the significance that first trip to the pound would have upon our lives as we entered the sad world of forgotten animals.
+For the two of us, that day was an eye-opening experience that fueled us with motivation and determination.
 It was a day that forever changed our lives.

 The overwhelming sadness inside the pound was something we had never experienced before.
 Like so many others, we started rescuing as many animals as we could.
 Our rescue mission went on for several years and we saved the lives of countless cats and dogs.
-But, no matter how many animals we got out, hundreds/thousands more came through the front door.
+But no matter how many animals we got out, hundreds more came through the front door.

 We opened a nursery in the pound to house young animals because we were out of room in our homes.
 We collaborated and transported animals to other shelters in an effort to increase their chances of adoption.
 We worked with other rescue groups always pleading for some kind soul to help us get more animals out.
 We had the policies changed at animal control so that all pets had to be fixed before they were adopted, a novel concept that had not been done there before.

 After years of rescue and volunteering at the pound 6 or 7 days a week, we finally came to the realization that we could never adopt our way out of pet overpopulation, not even with the help of every rescue group in town.
 There would never enough homes for all of the animals continually entering the area shelters.
 We felt like St. Louis was drowning in unwanted animals.
 Thousands of dogs and cats are still euthanized every year, despite all of the wonderful efforts and work of so many shelters and rescue groups.